S2AUlendo/UlendoCaaS/ulendo_autocal.md

 Additionally, this software requires an acceleromter to be connected.
 As of the 0.1.2 update only the ADXL345 is supported.
 However, there is additional planned support for the ADXL365 and the LIS3DH acceleromter.

 ## FAQ
+1. Does this work with all printers
+    ⋅⋅* No, This plugin was specifically made to work with a Marlin feature called FT_MOTION developed by ULENDO.
+It is only compatible with versions of Marlin >2.1.3.
+[Fixed Time Motion](https://marlinfw.org/docs/gcode/M493.html "Fixed Time Motion")

-1. Does this software require changes to the machine components?
+2. Does this software require changes to the machine components?
     ⋅⋅*No, aside from attaching an acceleromter, there are no other machine requirements

-2. Does this only work on COREXY machines?
+3. Does this only work on COREXY machines?
     ⋅⋅* No, This software has been tested on traditional cartesion, COREXY, ultimaker-style cartesian printers, and bed sligner printers, all printer types were able to see some relatively improvement in their performace when evaulated against the uncompensated prints.

-3. Will my failure rates increase, if I increase the speed?
+4. Will my failure rates increase, if I increase the speed?
     ⋅⋅* When compared to the uncompensated, default behaviour most printers were able to achieve 2X without any decrease in reliability.
 However, there are other factors besides vibration that may affect printer performance.

-4. Can I run this on my desktop computer without a Raspberry Pi
+5. Can I run this on my desktop computer without a Raspberry Pi
     - No, a Raspberry Pi is a required to connect and collect data from the accleromter

-5. Can I use this on my printer that does not run Marlin ⋅⋅* No, this plugin was specifically made to work with a Marlin feature called FT_MOTION developed by ULENDO.
+6. Can I use this on my printer that does not run Marlin ⋅⋅* No, this plugin was specifically made to work with a Marlin feature called FT_MOTION developed by ULENDO.
 It is only compatible with versions of Marlin >2.1.3

-5. Can I use this on my printer that does not run Marlin ⋅⋅* No, this plugin was specifically made to work with a Marlin feature called FT_MOTION developed by ULENDO.
-It is only compatible with versions of Marlin >2.1.3
+7. Can I use this on my printer that does not run Marlin ⋅⋅* No, there is planned support for other platforms in the future.
+However, currently only Marlin versions >2.1.3 is supported